Welcome to DNI

 Only courses with final grades are used for calculating CGPA.
 W, I, P, and CR grades do not alter the grade point average.
 Incompletes are temporary grades.
 No grades are awarded for transferred credits, and transfer credits are not included in DNI CGPA.
 “W” grades are counted as credits attempted when calculating completion-rate requirements for satisfactory academic progress.
 No grades are awarded for transferred credits (T), and transfer credit hours are not reflected in DNI grade point averages.

 Withdrawn Fail “WF” grades are issued when a student drops or is administratively dropped from a course after midterms, based on the student’s last date of attendance.
 “WF” grades are counted as credits attempted and equal the same grade points as “F” grades.
-Credits are marked as attempted and grade points are equivalent to a “F” grade.
+Credits are marked as attempted and grade points are equivalent to an “F” grade.

 Students must meet all satisfactory academic progress (SAP) standards at each SAP evaluation.
 See Satisfactory Academic Progress Policy for additional information.